This article is our live coverage from June 15. Find the latest reporting here.

-Minnesota was on edge Sunday after House Democratic leader Melissa Hortman and her husband were fatally shot Saturday in their Brooklyn Park home, and state Sen. John Hoffman and his wife survived the assassin’s attack at their home in Champlin.
-Gov. Tim Walz said it appeared to be a targeted act of political violence.
+Authorities arrested and charged 57-year-old Vance Boelter on Sunday night after he allegedly shot and killed House Democratic leader Melissa Hortman and her husband in their Brooklyn Park home and shot and seriously injured state Sen. John Hoffman and his wife in their home in Champlin.

-Officials said the suspect left at the scene a list of politicians.
+Officials said Boelter left at the scene a list of politicians.
 A person who has seen the list said it included several abortion rights supporters, including lawmakers.
 Sen. Amy Klobuchar appeared on the list, according to federal law enforcement sources.
 Minnesota Attorney General Keith Ellison also said he was on the list.

 - Hortman, the top Democrat in the Minnesota House, was shot and killed along with her husband.